-Having engaged in an intensified war against corruption for more than four decades since the reform and opening up, China is now at a turning point of its anti-corruption reform.
-Many believe that building government integrity has been a top-down process in China and the anti-corruption strategies ...
+Having engaged in an intensified war against corruption for more than four decades since the period of reform and opening up, China is now at a turning point in its anti-corruption agenda.
+Many believe that building government integrity has been a top-down process in China, and the anti-corruption ...

 By Yongnian Zheng